unixpickle/gocube/README.md

 # Design considerations

-I don't know the best way to solve the cube on a computer.
-Thus, I will make this project as modular as possible so that it can be improved easily (unlike [some people's code](https://github.com/lgarron/shuang-chen-projects/blob/dee5de0485d20b6f7759e11b5aef248d9e0f2dda/min2phase-java/src/CoordCube.java#L225))
+I want this code to be efficient.
+However, I don't claim to know the best way to solve the cube computationally.
+Thus, I will make this project as modular as possible so that it can be improved easily (unlike [some people's code](https://github.com/lgarron/shuang-chen-projects/blob/dee5de0485d20b6f7759e11b5aef248d9e0f2dda/min2phase-java/src/CoordCube.java#L225)).

 # TODO

-The following things must be done:

- * Create better corner heuristic for permutation.
+I am currently working towards a functional two-phase solver which uses Kociemba's algorithm.
+Here is what must be done:

- * Implement phase-one solver
+ * Implement phase-2 solver
+   * Phase2Cube which stores corner+edge+slice permutations.
+   * Conversion from CubieCube to Phase2Cube (in a given axis)
+     * Make sure encoding permutations works
-   * Implement corner goal
+   * Phase2Heuristic
-   * Create corner heuristic
+   * Phase2Solver
- * Implement phase-two solver
+ * Finish two-phase solver as TwoPhaseSolver class.
-   * Create heuristic
+   * (Possibly) attempt pre-scramble and inverse solutions.

 # License